Bira/octopus-carnival/_drafts/hells-rebels-04-part-03.md

 exists and the situation is the following:

 Kintargo is free for now, and Cheliax is busy fighting the Glorious Reclamation in its heartland, but that situation won't last much longer.
-It _will_ eventually send an army to retake the city, which won't be able to hold against an all-out military assault.
+Cheliax will eventually send an army to retake the city, which won't be able to hold against an all-out military assault.
 The key to solving that problem happens to be inside the Chelish Crux, and we'll deal with that in the next adventure.